The Change Healthcare Data Breach: A True Case Study In Healthcare Cybersecurity

 An outage at Change Healthcare can lead to significant consequences across operations, legal, financial, and reputational domains.

-Legally, the company risks lawsuits for SLA breaches, malpractice claims tied to delayed treatments, and data breach litigation if patient information is compromised.
-OCR is investigating Change Healthcare to determine whether the company was fully compliant with the HIPAA Rules prior to the ransomware attack.
+- Legally, the company risks lawsuits for SLA breaches, malpractice claims tied to delayed treatments, and data breach litigation if patient information is compromised.
+OCR is investigating Change Healthcare to determine whether the company was fully compliant with the HIPAA Rules before the ransomware attack.

 Moreover, the Change Healthcare outage affected a wide range of stakeholders in the healthcare industry, including: